Five lessons I learned while making a documentary film about FIRE

 Since our conversation, however, the winds of change have blown in.
 People are starting to coordinate.
 FIRE is growing up, gaining popularity, and those in the lead are starting to work together.

 - Look no further than the united response to Suze Orman's wildly condescending and inaccurate rant on Paula Pant's “Afford Anything” podcast.

-- Look at our own project, the Playing with Fire documentary.
-We've enjoyed participation from everyone we've asked within the FIRE community (including Vicki, who has updated YMOYL and spent time and energy contributing to the community).
+- Look at our own project, Playing with Fire.
+We've enjoyed participation in our Playing with Fire documentary from everyone we've asked within the FIRE community (including Vicki, who has updated YMOYL and spent time and energy contributing to the community).

 - Look at Tanja Hester's CentsPositive retreat for women.

 - Look at the CampFI retreats held all over the country.
 Or the ChooseFI Facebook Page that continues to flourish.
 Or the FI subreddit, which has nearly half a million subscribers.